binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 ### We Have a Problem {#people-countermeasures-we-have-a-problem}
 ![](images/ThreatTags/PreventionAVERAGE.png)

 Many of the social engineering attacks put a focus on a problem that does not exist, but sounds very real.
-If the pretend problem could stop the victim from getting their work done, that will provide more leverage and more willingness on the part of the victim to give up sensitive data that they otherwise would not.
+If the pretend problem could stop the victim from getting their work done, that will provide more leverage and more willingness on the part of the target to give up sensitive information that they otherwise would not.
+Verify that the requester is who they say they are.
+Ask for all the forms of identification required to satisfy yourself that they are who they are leading you to believe they are.
+Then immediately verify that the stated problem exists before going any further.
+This will usually short circuit the SE.

 ### It's Just the Cleaner {#people-countermeasures-its-just-the-cleaner}
 ![](images/ThreatTags/PreventionVERYEASY.png)